yellowberryHN/redive/docs/guide.md

 ### BIOS Configuration

-At this point, you should grab your external monitor, ensure it's in a landscape position, and plug in into the DVI port on the graphics card.
+At this point, you should grab your external monitor, ensure it's in a landscape position, and plug it into the DVI port on the graphics card.
-> NOTE: None of the other ports are worked on my card, but they may work for you.
+> NOTE: None of the other ports worked on my card, but they may work for you.
 Using DVI guarantees it will work.

 You will now want to connect your USB hub to one of the available USB ports and connect the keyboard, mouse, and USB drive with Windows 10 Enterprise LTSB 2016 x64 to the hub.
-From here, plug the cab back into power, grab the keyboard, flip the main power switch located the inside of the cab (not the ALLS one, ensure that always stays on), and spam the Del key until you are prompted for the BIOS password.
+From here, plug the cab back into power, grab the keyboard, flip the main power switch located the inside of the cab (not the ALLS one, ensure that always stays on), and spam the <kbd>Del</kbd> key until you are prompted for the BIOS password, which is `iG4k8yDa`.

-The BIOS password is not exactly a secret at this point, as it's been posted in the open several times, so I'll provide it here: `iG4k8yDa`

-Once you have access to the BIOS, you'll want to head into the Boot section and change the first boot device to USB Hard Drive (the other USB ones didn't work for me) and the second boot device to the Hard Drive, as shown in the picture.
+Once you have access to the BIOS, you'll want to head into the `Boot` section and change the first boot device to `USB Hard Drive` (the other USB ones didn't work for me) and the second boot device to the Hard Drive, as shown in the picture.

 > DANGER: **Do not change anything else!** You risk wiping your TPM key and make it impossible to boot from the
 > original drive if you do!

-Save and exit with F4 and select Yes when you are done.
+Save and exit with F4 and select `Yes` when you are done.

 ### Installing Windows

 Once your BIOS is correctly configured, it should reboot and put you into the Windows installer.
-Start the installation and if it asks you for a product key at any point, skip it.
+Start the installation, and if it asks you for a product key at any point, skip it.
 Next, it will ask you what kind of Windows install you want;
-pick Custom and you should then be presented with the partitioning screen.
+pick `Custom` and you should be presented with the partitioning screen.

 You will want to create a new partition on Drive 0 that is the default size (the entire drive).
 It will notify you that it's creating additional partitions to help with Windows, and then you can continue to the next step.